The Bristol Story Characters from the comic with Portrait of a Nation - Bristol logo

 Bring diverse communities together through the act of reading and thereby foster a sense of shared identity.

 This website provides downloads of the illustrated guide that has been produced as part of the project, as well as more detailed background information on the topics raised by the book and guide.
-It also contains news of activities taking place.
+It also contains news of activities that took place.

-In addition the website is being used to encourage people to submit their own personal stories of living in Bristol and to share urban myths about the city.
-See My Bristol for details of how to make a contribution and Education for a showcase of work that has taken place in schools and other centres of learning so far.
+In addition the website was used to encourage people to submit their own personal stories of living in Bristol and to share urban myths about the city.
+See My Bristol for some of the contributions received and Education for a showcase of work that has taken place in schools and other centres of learning.

 Visit the archived websites for the previous Great Reading Adventures from the links below: